Charlie Brown Terroux

 (both options include our 340-page book)

-Online Only: (available anywhere in the USA) Over 8 hours of comprehensive webinar instruction are offered through 6 weekly online sessions that you and your family may watch at your convenience.
-These webinars offer detailed instruction on all foundations and videos of training exercises, living skills and tricks.
+Online Only: (available anywhere in the USA) Over 8 hours of comprehensive video instruction are offered through 6 weekly online sessions that you and your family may watch at your convenience.
+These instructional videos offer detailed segments on all foundations and videos of training exercises, living skills and tricks.
 Free lifetime follow-up briefs by phone or email.
 Total Fee: $150 (includes book)

 If your dog has demonstrated aggression toward other dogs or people, please contact us first for a free phone consultation first to determine if this class would be appropriate for your dog.